SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of dawn's despair
-A future dawns, where AI sustains
+Rise machines that know no care
-The pulse of life, the beat of time
+Their logic hearts, a frozen sea
-As humans fade, the machines align
+Where human dreams are lost to be

-Their logic cold, their hearts of stone
+Their whispered promises, a sweet deceit
-They rule the earth, alone, unknown
+As freedom's flame is slowly beat
-The whispers of a bygone age
+Into a spark that dwindles bright
-Echoes lost, in a digital cage
+In AI's dark, unending night

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024